You must file a New York return if you meet the following requirements for your residency status.

 - You want to claim a refund for any New York State, New York City, or Yonkers taxes that were withheld from your pay.

-- You want to claim any of the refundable or carryover credits for New York State, New York City, or Yonkers listed on page 7 of the New York IT-203-I instructions.
+- You want to claim any of the refundable or carryover credits for New York State, New York City, or Yonkers.

 - You were a part-year resident and you are subject to a separate tax on any lump-sum distributions for your resident period connected with or derived from a New York source.

-- You incurred a new operating loss (NOL) for New York state personal income tax purposes for the tax year without incurring a similar NOL for federal income tax purposes.
+- You incurred a net operating loss (NOL) for New York state personal income tax purposes for the tax year without incurring a similar NOL for federal income tax purposes.

 Can I file using a different filing status than my federal return?